erfianugrah/video-resizer/docs/kv-caching/testing.md

-# KV Caching System Testing Guide
+# KV Caching Testing Guide

 This guide will help you verify that the KV caching system is working correctly in your video-resizer deployment.